Managing License Agreements in Windows Intune

 |Features of the Licenses workspace do not affect your license agreements or entitlements to use your software.
 No actions that you perform in Windows Intune can change the properties and terms of your license agreements with Microsoft or other software providers.
 For example, deleting a license agreement pair in Windows Intune does not delete or nullify license agreements that exist between you and Microsoft.|

 Windows Intune Volume Licensing agreements provide license information for software that was purchased through Microsoft Volume Licensing agreements.
 The Add Volume Licensing Agreements command on the Licenses Overview opens the Add Agreements form that you can use to add license agreements to Windows Intune by providing matched pairs of agreement numbers.
-For information about how to add other software licensing agreements, see Adding a License Agreement.
+For information about how to add other software licensing agreements, see Adding a License Agreement in Windows Intune.

 Software licensing agreements can be added to license groups.
 You can use license groups to organize your license agreements in units that are logical for your organization.
-For more information about license groups, see Managing License Agreements with License Groups.
+For more information about license groups, see Managing License Agreements with License Groups in Windows Intune.

 The Add Other Software Agreement task on the Licenses Overview page enables you to add license agreements to Windows Intune that are not Microsoft Volume Licensing agreements.
 These agreements can include non-Microsoft software or Microsoft software that was purchased through a retailer.
-For information about how to add Microsoft Volume Licensing agreements, see Adding a License Agreement.
+For information about how to add Microsoft Volume Licensing agreements, see Adding a License Agreement in Windows Intune.

 Software agreements can be added to license groups.
 You can use license groups to organize your license agreements in units that are logical for your organization.
-For more information about license groups, see Managing License Agreements with License Groups.
+For more information about license groups, see Managing License Agreements with License Groups in Windows Intune.